mahouboy23/IB-notes/TOK Essay.md

 “One of the deepest impulses in man is the impulse to record, to scratch a drawing on a tusk or keep a diary… The enduring value of the past is, one might say, the very basis of civilisation.”
 **John Jay Chapman, American author (1862-1933)**

+"Art is not a matter of taste, but involves the very deepest feelings of human nature.
+It is a matter of depth.
+Art is not a matter of aesthetic likings, but of what one may call cognitive values.
+But in order to see these values, we must be taught to see through the eyes of others, to utilize their emotions and experiences.
+That is where art enters the picture.
+Art is not a matter of taste, but a matter of taste training."
+**art historian Ernst Gombrich:**

+"All experience are subjective" - Gregory Bateson